How To Do A Home Termite Inspection

 At the First Sign of Termites

-Do A Termite Inspection – The appearance of winged or swarming termites is often the first indication of a termite problem.
+Do A Home Termite Inspection – The appearance of winged or swarming termites is often the first indication of a termite problem.
 Although the swarm poses little or no immediate danger to the structure, it is a warning that your home is under attack by termites, and the homeowner should make an effort to locate the source from which they are emerging.
-Now is the time to make a inspection of your home.
+Now is the time to make an inspection of your home.
 If you are not able to do this termite inspection, or are not satisfied with your results, you should call a professional termite company to do the termite inspection for you.

 During my termite inspection of a slab constructed home, I found active termite tubes at the base of a toilet.
 The first thing that comes to mind is maybe termites are entering though cracks or openings in the slab around the pipes.
 We’ve got a termite infestation, This home will need treatment.
 I’ll check the outside foundation wall. details below “outside termite inspection”.

 Check all places where wood is near, or rests on, the ground.
 Weather boarding, wood supports, basement window frames, door casings, sills, etc., can be checked for soundness by tapping lightly with a small hammer and/or probed with a screwdriver.
 If hollow wood is found, and it is the result of a termite infestation, the soft grain portions of the wood will be eaten away leaving the hard grain sections, making the wood look a little like an accordion.